Processing I: Motion tracking and balance

 # in MTfolders, find all sto files

-Let’s once again check the different smoothing strengths
+Let’s once again check the different smoothing strengths, below for torque of elbow flexion

 And for legs

-We will again reuse 1st order Savitzky-Golay filter with window of 560 ms for the moments and their first derivate (torque/moment change).
+We will a Savitzky-Golay filter with order 3 and span of 350 ms (21) for the moments and their first derivate (torque/moment change).

 # in MTfolders, find all sto files